svengeance/sven-blog/source/_posts/Integration-Testing-in-ASP-NET-Core-With-Simplicity-and-Elegance.md

 # Concepts

 ## Testing Taxonomies
-Given that there are varied understands of labels when it comes to testing, it's more effectual to discuss test methodologies by defining their conceptual taxonomies.
+Given that there are varied interpretations of labels when it comes to testing, it's more effectual to discuss test methodologies by defining their conceptual taxonomies - in other words, into what component parts can we break down a test methodology.
 [This article](https://blog.7mind.io/constructive-test-taxonomy.html) does an excellent job, and gives us three axes to categorize tests: **Intention**, **Encapsulation**, **Isolation**.

 - **Intention**: The intent of our tests, whether they're testing contracts/behaviors, regressions, or benchmarks
 - **Encapsulation**: The extent to which the test is aware of the unit being tested.
 White box (knows all), black box (knows nothing), effectual (strictly observe side effects)